sublinks/sublinks-js-client/README.md

 ### Compatibility Mode for 0.18.x
 If you need to target 0.18.x with this library, you will need to supply `compatible18: true` in the client constructor options or call `client.compatible18=true` after initialization.

-All this does is extract the JWT from the client's internal headers and add it to the `form` object when making API requests.
-It will not prevent API calls to unsupported endpoints.
+All this does is tell the library to extract the JWT from the client's internal headers and add it to the `form` object when making API requests.
+It *will not* prevent API calls to unsupported endpoints.
+Those will just return a 400.

-Additionally, it does not backport any type definition differences, so you may have to ignore or fix those in client code.
-The compatibility mode is simply to allow authenticated methods to work with both auth schemes (form param in 0.18.x and auth header in 0.19.0+).
+Additionally, it does not backport any type definition differences, so you may have to ignore or extend those types in your client code.
+The compatibility mode is simply to allow authenticated methods to work with both auth schemes (body/URL param in 0.18.x and auth header in 0.19.0+).

 Only use this option if you *must* support 0.18.x.
-Consider either calling getSite() and re-initializing the client with compatibility mode if needed or reading this value from an environment variable.
+Rather than explicitly creating an 0.18.x client, it is recommended to call `getSite()` and check the version returned.
+If it's 0.18.x then set compatibility mode to true.

 ```typescript
 import {